-I know how overwhelming the information is out there, so I have compiled everything you need to know about building and opening an online store.
+I know the information out there is overwhelming, so I have compiled everything you need to know about building and opening an online store – in simple terms.

-This article will help you discover, step by step, how to start, build, and open an online e-commerce store – completely from scratch.
+This guide will help you discover, step by step, how to start, build, and open an online ecommerce store – completely from scratch.

 The very first thing to do before you build your online store is to decide on your niche.
 The advantages of segmenting the market are many, including the ability to build a community and email list around your market.
 Then you can keep selling things to your chosen market again and again.
 Your marketing messages will also resonate directly with your market.